StonyBrookDB/libhadoopgis/README.md

     Argument: -numReduceTasks 20
     ```

-  * Spatial Query step:
+  * **Spatial Query** step:
     Spatial queries run on the partitioned data, i.e the output from tiling step.
-To run spatial join queries, users need to specify extra argument.
-Namely, the `spatial predicate` and indexes of geometry fields in the datasets to be joined.
+To run spatial join queries,
+    users need to specify extra argument.
+Namely, the `spatial predicate` and indexes of geometry fields in
+    the datasets to be joined.

      **Mapper**: location of tagmapper.py on Amazon S3.

       First argument: directory name of the first partitioned dataset.
       Second argument: directory name of the second partitioned dataset.

      **Reducer**: s3://cciemorypublic/libhadoopgis/program/resque

       First argument: type of operation (see below for supported type).

       Second argument: index of the geometry field in the first dataset

       Third parameter: index of the geometry field in the second dataset
       Note: (these index of the geometry field are same as the positions of the geometry fields as in the partition step)

      **Input location**: S3 location of the partitioned data directory.

      **Output location**: S3 location for the output directory.
       Arguments: Specify the number of reduce tasks and the second input directory to

     Example:

+    ```bash
-    **Mapper**: s3://cciemorypublic/libhadoopgis/program/tagmapper.py outputtiler1 outputtiler2
+    Mapper: s3://cciemorypublic/libhadoopgis/program/tagmapper.py outputtiler1 outputtiler2

-    **Reducer**: s3://cciemorypublic/libhadoopgis/program/resque st_intersects 5 5
+    Reducer: s3://cciemorypublic/libhadoopgis/program/resque st_intersects 5 5

-    **Input location**: s3://cciemorypublic/libhadoopgis/outputtiler1/
+    Input location: s3://cciemorypublic/libhadoopgis/outputtiler1/

-    **Output location**: s3://cciemorypublic/libhadoopgis/sampleout/
+    Output location: s3://cciemorypublic/libhadoopgis/sampleout/

-    **Arguments**: -input s3://cciemorypublic/libhadoopgis/outputtiler2/ -numReduceTasks 10
+    Argument: -input s3://cciemorypublic/libhadoopgis/outputtiler2/ -numReduceTasks 10
+    ```

     Full list of supported spatial join predicates: